 Anyone intending to travel to Rome during the summer season should start planning the trip and comparing prices for flights and accommodation a few months in advance to score the biggest savings.

-I travelled on Emirates Airlines from Dubai to Leonardo Da Vinci Airport (Fiumcino), located 30 km outside Rome.
+I travelled on Emirates Airlines from Dubai to Leonardo Da Vinci Airport (Fiumicino), located 30 km outside Rome.
 There is another airport at Ciampino that is not served by flights from this region.

-- It took about 2 hours to get through Immigration that appeared to be located in an area undergoing construction or repairs.
+- Even on a good day the wait to clear Immigration at the airport takes at least two (2) hours.
 If you have any mobility impairment, request a wheelchair service for your flight, in advance.
 If they are not waiting with a wheelchair when the flight disembarks at Leonardo Da Vinci airport, ask the flight staff to call them.

 - Ensure that you buy the official Roma Pass, valid for 48 or 72 hours, and not similarly named passes offered by tour agencies.
 It can be used on the Rome metro, busses and trams of the public transportation system, as well as free entry at the first two museums and discounted ticket prices at a host of events, theatres and tourist services.
 The Roma pass can be purchased online, at museums, at Tourist Information Points and Trenitalia ticket offices.
 The Roma pass may not be used for connections to or from Fiumcino or Ciampino airports.